-Major Dooley Library attracts numerous user groups and members of the community and some car parking is required to be provided within the reserve.
+Leeton Racecourse attracts numerous user groups and some car parking is required to be provided within the reserve.
 Car parking areas should not occupy valuable land but be positioned to minimise the impact on the reserve.

 Car parking is not to be situated near children's play areas.
 Existing car parking areas will be maintained to safety standards.